kiali/kiali.io/content/en/docs/Features/tracing.md

 weight: 4
 ---

 Kiali offers a native integration with Jaeger for Distributed Tracing.
-As such users can access Jaeger's trace visualizations.
+As such, users can access Jaeger's trace visualizations.
 But more than that, Kiali incorporates tracing into several correlated views, making your investment in trace data even more valuable.

 For a quick glimpse at Kiali tracing features, see below.
 For a detailed explanation of tracing in Kiali, see this 3-part